Risheit/Scenes/docs/Usage.md

 ```
 -->
 ### Event
-An `Event` is an object that acts as a wrapper for a functor or as a message that is logged by the `ScriptReader`.
+An `Event` is an object that acts as a wrapper for a functor or as a message that is logged by the `Reader`.
 An `Event` can correspond to a `Line` object.
 When an `Event` is called,
 the time (represented by the number of `Lines` that have been read)
 of the `Event`, along with the name of the `Event` object